Entrepreneur visa routes in Federal Republic of Nigeria

 What this means for entrepreneurs

-Of the 2 Federal Republic of Nigeria routes that commonly fit entrepreneurs, 0 need a sponsoring employer and 2 do not, and 1 can lead to permanent residence.
+Of the 2 Federal Republic of Nigeria routes that commonly fit entrepreneurs, 0 need a sponsoring employer and 2 do not, 1 have confirmed permanent residence mapping.
 Entrepreneurs are not usually a licensed profession, so your main gates are securing a qualifying job offer where a route needs a sponsor, and meeting any salary or points threshold, rather than re-credentialing.

 The most-used skilled route into Federal Republic of Nigeria overall is the CERPAC (Combined Expatriate Residence Permit and Aliens Card); it is not specific to entrepreneurs but is worth understanding as the benchmark route.